 Whether you want to learn about a new topic, to brush up on your skills, or to meet more people in your economics field, summer schools are an ideal opportunity for you.
 Many reputable universities run intensive but stimulating summer courses that give students the chance to increase their academic standing.

-To help you choose your perfect course in economics, we hand-picked top summer schools taking place in 2023.
-The organizers from the list are currently recruiting.
+To help you choose your perfect course in economics, we hand-picked top summer schools taking place in 2024.

 Centro de Estudios Monetarios y Financieros, Madrid